 - analyse situations and events logically;

 - evaluate arguments and ideas;

-- present ideas both orally and in writing;
+- · present ideas both orally and in writing;

 - debate different points of view;

 - use evidence to give in-depth explanations of beliefs.

-Component I: Thematic Studies: Religious, Philosophical and Ethical Studies the universe, arguments for and against animal experimentation and abortion.
+Component I: Thematic Studies: Religious, Philosophical and Ethical Studies

 Pupils will study four out of the six themes below.
 Each of the themes will incorporate religious attitudes.
 50% of the course time will be spent on the themes.